Matan-Birnboim/LanguageComputationCognition/README.md

 # Project 4 GloVe BERT debiasing  | Language Computation Cognition

-Final project for the Language & Computation & Cognition course, compares BERT & GloVe word embeddings, and analysing Biases inherent to word vectors and Debiasing methods based on big data of words and fMRI's voxels.
+Final project for the Language & Computation & Cognition course, in the field of biases and debiasing in language model embeddings and fMRI Brain’s voxels, compares BERT & GloVe word embeddings, analyzing Biases inherent to word vectors and Debiasing methods based on big data from research.

 # Project 4 - GloVe BERT debiasing